Relationships after Cancer Treatment

 • Get dating advice from friends and other survivors.

-Telling others about your experience with cancer can be challenging.
-There's no right or wrong time to discuss your cancer — some survivors tell everyone they meet, while others choose to share with select people.
-It’s a decision each cancer survivor gets to make for himself or herself; trust your instincts about when you feel the time is right.
+Telling others about your experience with cancer may be challenging.
+There's no right or wrong time to discuss your cancer — some survivors tell everyone they meet, while others choose to share their experiences only with select people.
+It’s a decision each cancer survivor gets to make for himself or herself; trust your instincts about when you feel the time is right to share.

 What you can do:

 • Don't feel pressured.
-It’s your story and you get to choose when and how you share it.
+It’s your story and it’s up to you to choose when and how you share it.

 • Practice.
 If you’re worried about how someone might react, practice what you will say on your own or with someone you trust.